 I think the high-level generators might work the same way.
 The libertarian says “Everything I’ve learned thus far makes me think government regulations fail.”
 You demonstrate what looks like a successful government regulation.
 The libertarian doubts, but also becomes slightly more receptive to the possibility of those regulations occasionally being useful.
 Do this a hundred times, and they might be more willing to accept regulations in general.

-As the old saying goes, “First they ignore you, then they laugh at you, then they fight you, then they fight you half-heartedly, then they’re neutral, then they then they grudgingly say you might have a point even though you’re annoying, then they say on balance you’re mostly right although you ignore some of the most important facets of the issue, then you win.”
+As the old saying goes, “First they ignore you, then they laugh at you, then they fight you, then they fight you half-heartedly, then they’re neutral, then they grudgingly say you might have a point even though you’re annoying, then they say on balance you’re mostly right although you ignore some of the most important facets of the issue, then you win.”

 I notice SSC commenter John Nerst is talking about a science of disagreement and has set up a subreddit for discussing it.
 I only learned about it after mostly finishing this post, so I haven’t looked into it as much as I should, but it might make good followup reading.